 The best way to learn how to trust after betrayal is to take a look in the mirror, learn what you can tolerate and cannot tolerate in life.
 Determine who you are to your core and what you are able to feel comfortable with in a relationship or friendship.
 Whatever is therapeutic for you at this time is something you will want to do; writing, walking, reading a book, etc.

 Talk To Trusted Friends

 Reach out to your most trusted of friends to discuss this feeling of betrayal.
 Learn to reach out to only the most trusted of friends who you know won’t spew out negativity.
 Surround yourself with friends who want you to heal from this hurtful situation.
 Open up freely to those trusted friends and hear out what they have to say.

-There are many ways people cope with betrayal and learn how to trust again, you may feel as if it isn’t possible at this moment in time.
-Your feelings are still raw and fresh, but we promise you that working to learn how to trust after betrayal will only make you a stronger person in the long run.
+There are many ways people cope with betrayal and learn how to trust again, but you may feel as if it isn’t possible at this moment in time.
+Your feelings are still raw and fresh, but we promise you that working to learn how to trust again after betrayal will only make you a stronger person in the long run.
 We hope that these tips will work to guide you back on a positive track in life.